precice/precice.github.io/content/docs/configuration/basics/configuration-mapping.md

 Since the 1D participant likely computes average quantities, e.g., the average pressure and velocity in a pipe, a velocity profile has to be assumed in order to convert data between the 1D and 3D participant for the axial mapping.
 Currently, a laminar flow profile is imposed by default, but different profiles might be supported in the future.

+## Volume coupling

+While preCICE is frequently used for surface coupling (where solvers exchange data at a 2D boundary), it also fully supports volume coupling.
+In volume coupling, the domains of the coupled solvers overlap in 3D space, and data is exchanged across this overlapping volume.

+Several preCICE adapters currently support volume coupling natively, including the **OpenFOAM adapter** (for `Pressure`, `Velocity`, and `Temperature` over internal fields or `cellSets`) and the **DuMuX adapter**.
+You can explore practical examples of this in the [Volume-coupled diffusion](tutorials-volume-coupled-diffusion.html), [Volume-coupled flow](tutorials-volume-coupled-flow.html), and [Two-scale heat conduction](tutorials-two-scale-heat-conduction.html) tutorials.

+When configuring data mapping for volume coupling, keep in mind that mapping across a 3D volume involves significantly more data points than a 2D surface, making it computationally more expensive.

+**Recommended Mapping Methods for Volumes:**
+* **`nearest-neighbor`**: This is usually the best starting point for volume coupling.
+It is extremely fast, robust, and requires very little memory, making it highly suitable for massive 3D meshes.
+* **`linear-cell-interpolation`**: If you have volumetric connectivity information defined (e.g., tetrahedra in 3D or triangles in 2D), this projection-based method provides a great balance between speed and accuracy for 3D spaces.
+* **`mapping:rbf` (Specifically `rbf-pum-direct`)**: If your physics require higher accuracy than a nearest-neighbor approach, the Partition of Unity Method (PUM) is the recommended kernel method.
+It breaks the massive 3D problem into smaller, localized clusters, keeping the computational cost and memory footprint manageable.

+*Note: It is highly recommended to avoid global RBF methods (`rbf-global-direct` or `rbf-global-iterative`) for large volume coupling setups.
+Assembling and solving a global system for a dense 3D volume mesh will likely exceed your available memory and compute time.*
 ## Restrictions for parallel participants

 As stated above, for parallel participants only `read`-`consistent` and `write`-`conservative` are valid combinations.
 If want to find out why, have a look at [Benjamin's thesis](https://mediatum.ub.tum.de/doc/1320661/document.pdf), page 85.
 But what to do if you want a `write`-`consistent` mapping?
 The trick is to move the mapping to the other participant, then `write` becomes `read`: